jsando/mpu/assembler-syntax.md

 # My todo list

-- Generalize device handling so devices register handlers instead of device/handler (and make deviceid/cmd into a single word, add a command size field for validation)
 - Profile performance
 - Add include directive so I can start building reusable functions
 - Ugh ... really wish I had an indirect-indexed mode, when given a pointer to a struct I need constant offsets off the pointer